bogomirov/keyboard-shortcuts/README.md

 #Install

-To install this project on your system, follow these steps:
+To install this project on Windows&reg; 7 for example, follow these steps:

 1) Grab a copy of the project repository and place it in an appropriate local folder.
-On Windows&reg; 7 for example, execute in Command Prompt:
+Execute in Command Prompt:

 ```
   git clone https://github.com/bogomirov/keyboard-shortcuts.git ^
-  %USERPROFILE%\AppData\Local\keyboard-shortcuts
+  %USERPROFILE%\keyboard-shortcuts
 ```

 2) Enable any or all of the desktop backgrounds.
-On Windows&reg; 7 navigate to:
+Navigate to:

 ```
   Start -> Control Panel -> Personalization -> Desktop Background
 ```

-and browse to the folder where are the background images, as installed above:
+and browse to the folder where the background images have been installed.
+In our example that would be:

 ```
-  C:\users\<your-user-name>\AppData\Local\keyboard-shortcuts\backgrounds
+  C:\users\<your-user-name>\keyboard-shortcuts\backgrounds
 ```

 3) Select any or all of the desktop backgrounds and adjust the timing of their appearance to your liking.